Mr Prash Jesudason MB, ChB, MSc., FRCSEd (Trauma & Orth), Dip. Hand Surg (Br)

 As with all osteoarthritis, it is generally a genetic predisposition.
-However arthritis can be secondary to injuries, fractures or a long history of manual work.
+However arthritis can be secondary to injuries, fractures, inflammatory conditions or a long history of manual work.

 How is it treated?

 Mild symptoms and early arthritis is generally treated without surgery.
-I tend to advise the use of painkillers, an occupational therapy functional assessment to help with activity modification and a custom made splint.
+I tend to advise the use of painkillers, a hand therapy functional assessment to help with activity modification and a custom made splint.
 I also offer a steroid injection into the joint, which I tend to perform under X-ray control.